AmanBhanse/expense-mgmt-v2/README.md

 ### The decisions leading to the features and the architecture of the solution.

-- Since the overall requirements are simple, have the normal implementation using ReactJs was enough.
+- Since the overall requirements are simple, having the normal implementation using ReactJs was enough.
 No need use Redux for state management.

 ### Any challenges faced during implementation.